tuurep/NoDistractions-fork/README.md

 Fork of https://github.com/AsciiJakob/NoDistractions

-I had some issues with code formatting so I started this fork to clean that up and then add some features I need.
+I had some issues with building and code formatting so I started this fork to clean that up and then add some features I need.

 ## Added features